© Bank of America Corporation. All rights reserved.

 3. Set firm guidelines for saying yes.
 Decide in advance under what circumstances you would feel comfortable giving or lending money.
 “If you’re going to make a gift of the money, think about using the occasion as a teaching moment,” suggests Hunter.
 Without sounding preachy or judgmental, try to explain to your relative how you've put yourself in a position to provide this assistance.
 Have you kept your debt under control, for instance, or lived within your means or avoided high-interest credit cards?
 "For young adults in the family, this could be a valuable lesson," he says.

-"If you expect to be paid back, create a loan document," recommends Joseph C. Schmieder, principal consultant of the Family Business Consulting Group Inc. This may include details on how frequently repayments will be made and whether interest will be charged.
-If the family member has asked you to invest in a business, ask for a business plan or other formal details on how the money will be used.
+"If you expect to be paid back, create a loan document," recommends Joe C. Schmieder, principal consultant of the Family Business Consulting Group.
+This may include details on how frequently repayments will be made and whether interest will be charged.
+If the family member has asked you to invest in a business, request a business plan or other formal details on how the money will be used.
 "It's important that the recipient understands your terms," Hunter says.

 When a family business is involved, notes Schmieder, it's possible that your relatives don't understand the company's financial limitations.
 "Not everyone may be aware, for instance, that company owners have an obligation to reinvest their profits into their businesses to maintain growth," he says.
 Use this opportunity to explain that the company's profits aren't a ready source for gifts or loans.

 As you consider each request, it's always important to remember that gifts or loans to family members will have a direct impact on your retirement planning.
-An unwritten fifth rule, says Hunter, might be: "Beware of being overly generous, or you could end up needing financial help yourself."
+There might be an unwritten fifth rule, says Hunter: "Beware of being overly generous, or you could end up needing financial help yourself."